jamese986/website-assignment/README.md

 I used Photoshop to create a very basic mock up of some of the elements of my website.
 I used a variety of Apple devices to show how the main elements of the site will be responsive.

 ## Homepage Design & Build
-I have created a video to discuss my design approach the video can be found in the design-and-testing folder or [alternatively can be found here](https://www.youtube.com/watch?v=qM0DMhy39V4)
+I have created a video to discuss my design approach [the video can be found here](https://youtu.be/qM0DMhy39V4).
 My initial concept for this project was to create a one page website.
 I knew I wanted my design and aesthetics to revolve around some key design characteristics:
 #### Clean, Modern and Minimalistic
 The website is aimed at tech savvy developers and people who are going to be knowledgeable about the latest web design trends.
 Firstly I wanted my website to be clean tidy and Minimalistic in it's initial presentation to the site visitors.
 This serves 2 purposes firstly from a design point of view it looks very pleasing and secondly a clean well structured site allows for information to be easily found.
 This allows people with accessibility issue to navigate far easier than something like a Geocities website from the 90's.